Acknowledgements

 Help from readers

-After the project moved to the National University of Singapore important assistance was received from the Department of Biological Sciences, Paul Matsudaira, Al Davis, Dee Dupuy, Lisa Lau Li-Cheng, Yee Ngoh Chan, Nursyidah Binti Mansor, Ann Nee Yong, Soh Fun Lai, Soong Beng Ching, Laurence Gwee, Hew Choy Leong, Greg Clancey, Richard Corlett, Theo Evans amongst others.
+After the project moved to the National University of Singapore, after the oversight committee at the University of Cambridge declined to accept further funding for this project, important assistance was received from the Department of Biological Sciences, Paul Matsudaira, Al Davis, Dee Dupuy, Lisa Lau Li-Cheng, Yee Ngoh Chan, Nursyidah Binti Mansor, Ann Nee Yong, Soh Fun Lai, Soong Beng Ching, Laurence Gwee, Hew Choy Leong, Greg Clancey, Richard Corlett, Theo Evans amongst others.

 John van Wyhe